 BUILDING A MORE ROBUST AND DIVERSE EARLY STAGE DATA SCIENCE PATHWAY

-Connect with industry leaders, policymakers, and K-16 innovators working to address the state’s critical shortage of Data Scientists and make Data Science careers accessible to all.
+The panels connected participants with industry leaders, policymakers, and K-16 innovators working to address the state’s critical shortage of Data Scientists and make Data Science careers accessible to all.

 In 2018, Mass. employers posted over 23,000 jobs in data science across all sectors, doubling the number of postings in 2014.